Have you been working hard on your affiliate website and still not earned a cent?

 Are you ready to give up?

-Before you do, allow me to share with you a few (10) reasons why you might be failing as an affiliate marketer.
+Before you do, allow me to share with you a few – not-soo-obvious – reasons why affiliate markers fail.

 #1: You Don’t Know Who Your Target Customer Is

 As an affiliate, your job is to provide a specific solution that solves a specific issue for a specific group of people (usually in the form of a product or service).

 In other words, be specific and you can only be specific if you have a specific end-customer.

 If you are trying to reach “everyone“, then you will reach no one, and in case you haven’t figured it out, the “everyone method” is doomed to fail.